9 Samsara Competitors and Alternatives in 2026

 1. Airpinpoint: The No-Contract Alternative

 Airpinpoint is not a telematics platform.
 It doesn't do ELD compliance, dashcam footage, or driver behavior scoring.
-What it does is track every asset you own on one dashboard for less than half the cost of any competitor on this list.
+What it does is track every asset you own on one dashboard, self-serve, with no sales call and no order form to negotiate.

 It runs on Apple's Find My network, which has 2.5+ billion active devices providing crowd-sourced location updates.
 You stick a $29 AirTag on a trailer, generator, tool case, or vehicle and get location within 1-5 minutes in populated areas.
 No wiring, no OBD port, no cellular subscription.